Maelstrom8/Mountain-Blade/README.md

 1. Take `NovusLauncher` and copy it into your root game folder eg "F:\SteamLibrary\steamapps\common\Mount & Blade II Bannerlord" - [example](https://i.imgur.com/R4HCPAh.png)
 2. Take `Configs` and copy it into your user documents eg ".\Documents\Mount and Blade II Bannerlord" - [example](https://i.imgur.com/xgL062d.png)
-3. Open `ModOrganizer2.exe` within the list's directory and navigate to the drop down menu on the top right, hit the arrow and hit `<Edit...>`
+3. Open `ModOrganizer.exe` within the list's directory and navigate to the drop down menu on the top right, hit the arrow and hit `<Edit...>`
 4. All the way to the left next to "Executables" is a plus sign, click it and select "add from file"
 5. Navigate to the `NovusLauncher.exe` you moved over to your Bannerlord folder, hit apply
 6. PS make sure your managed game under settings points to the base TaleWorlds launcher - [example](https://i.imgur.com/F9vUdly.png)